 The Government of Canada is investing $1,905,502 through the Active Transportation Fund to support 17 active transportation infrastructure projects across Saskatchewan.
 White City is receiving $61,020 for the construction of the multi use pathway along Motherwell Drive from Emerald Ridge Elementary School to Hwy #48.

 Phase I of the pathway was completed in late 2022 and Phase II will begin construction in Spring 2023.
-Stay tuned for more information on Phase II construction.
+Scroll down for information on Phase II.

 White City Town Council passed a resolution advancing the timeline for completion of a pathway along Motherwell Drive as part of the Multi-Use Pathway Network Improvement Project.
 The Motherwell Drive Pathway will now be completed as Phase II of the overall Multi-Use Pathway Improvement Project.